-Marisa Williamson is an New York-based performance, video, and installation artist.
+Marisa Williamson is a multi-media, performance, video, and installation artist.
 She received her B.A. from Harvard University and her M.F.A. from CalArts.
-She was a participant in the Skowhegan School of Painting & Sculpture in 2012, the Whitney Museum’s Independent Study Program in 2014-2015, attended the Shandaken Project at Storm King in 2015.
+She was a participant in the Skowhegan School of Painting & Sculpture in 2012, the Whitney Museum’s Independent Study Program in 2014-2015, and attended the Shandaken Project at Storm King in 2015.

-She has staged site-specific performances at and in collaboration with Thomas Jefferson’s Monticello, Pioneer Works in Brooklyn, Storm King Art Center, and at the Metropolitan Museum of Art.
-Williamson’s short film exploring Hemings' time spent in Paris, shot on location in France, has screened in Boston, Philadelphia, and New York.
-Her videos, performances, and objects show regularly in Los Angeles, Chicago, and New York.
+She has staged site-specific works at and in collaboration with Thomas Jefferson’s Monticello, Pioneer Works in Brooklyn, Storm King Art Center, the Metropolitan Museum of Art, and Mural Arts Philadelphia.
+Williamson’s short film exploring Sally Hemings' time spent in Paris, shot on location in France, has screened in Boston, Philadelphia, and New York.
+Her videos, performances, and objects are exhibited regularly in Los Angeles, Chicago, and New York.

 She has taught at the Pratt Institute, the Brooklyn Museum, and currently serves as a visiting lecturer in the media area at Rutgers University's Mason Gross School of the Arts.